lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/components/scoreboard/CompeteRoundLeaderboards.tsx`
   - Rows render the supplied `avatarUrl` (with initial fallback) to match the compete HUD and room roster visuals.
 - **Result**: Players see their actual profile avatars across the compete HUD and round leaderboards, keeping visual identity consistent with the lobby/room view.
+- **Update (2025-10-29 PM)**: `src/components/navigation/GameOverlayHUD.tsx` now reuses the shared `Avatar` primitives for the peer roster, preferring Supabase-provided `avatarUrl` values and falling back to seeded initials.
+This keeps HUD styling aligned with Friends/Lobby surfaces while preserving readable initials when no image is available.
+- **Update (2025-10-29 PM2)**: Compete results surfaces now use the seeded pastel avatar gradients everywhere leaderboards appear. `src/components/scoreboard/CompeteRoundLeaderboards.tsx`, the inline leaderboard in `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`, and the embedded tables rendered by `src/components/layouts/ResultsLayout2.tsx` all wrap avatars in `getAvatarFrameGradient` frames with shared `Avatar` primitives and gradient-backed fallbacks.

 ### Compete Round Results Map — Avatar Markers (2025-10-25)